Proton Pump Inhibitors

-Long term use of PPI drugs is discouraged because reduced stomach acid can cause malabsorption, leading to nutritional deficiencies, and compromises the immune system.
-But, discontinuing PPIs can be difficult for many patients because of the rebound in acid levels.
-PPIs can cause malabsorption of calcium, magnesium, B12, and iron.
+Long-term use of PPI medication is discouraged because lack of stomach acid may lead to malabsorption, resulting in nutritional deficiencies, and compromises the immune system.
+However, discontinuing PPIs can be challenging for most patients because of the rebound in acid levels.
+PPIs can lead to malabsorption of magnesium, calcium, B12, and iron.

 PPI use has been associated with increased risk of:

 - Heart attack